 The RA provides important information about the processing of claims and adjustment requests as well as additional financial transactions such as refunds or recoupment amounts withheld.
-Providers will receive an RA from the appropriate ForwardHealth program when they have at least one claim, adjustment request, or financial transaction processed.
+ForwardHealth provides electronic RAs to providers on their secure ForwardHealth Portal accounts when at least one claim, adjustment request, or financial transaction is processed.
+RAs are generated from the appropriate ForwardHealth program when at least one claim, adjustment request, or financial transaction is processed.
 An RA is generated regardless of how a claim or adjustment is submitted (electronically or on paper).